roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Diane ****** byJust_Plain_Bob© "Scream or call the cops and your hubby will find out what has been going on.
+"Scream or call the cops and your hubby will find out what has been going on.
 Best you go back in the house and pretend that nothing is going on out here.
 I won't kill him, but you can be sure that another husband that he has stabbed in the back is getting even."

  She jumped backwards and slammed the door.
 Mary Ellen knew me from all the company picnics and Christmas parties that Diane had taken me to, but I was counting on the ski mask and the disguised voice to keep her from knowing who was fucking over her fuck buddy.
 I couldn't count on her not calling the police so I had to hurry.
 I pulled North's pants off of him and believe me when I tell you that pulling pants off of a guy in convulsions isn't easy.